Content Overview Of The Cambridge Health Alliance Child Psychiatry Training Program: FIRST YEAR

 Child Assessment Unit (CAU), Cambridge Hospital - 10 weeks

 This clinical experience gives fellows the opportunity to work with multidisciplinary staff, gain experience negotiating with outside systems such as the Department of Children and Families, the Department of Mental Health, and the wrap-around services of the Children’s Behavioral Health Initiative.
 Fellows develop assessment and treatment skills with oversight and supervision from inpatient psychiatric attendings and visiting faculty.
-The Rotation Supervisor of the CAU rotation is Dr. Theo Murray.
+The Rotation Supervisor of the CAU rotation is Dr. Gabriela Iagaru.

 Educational activities include: Weekly interview and case formulations conference with outside faculty; weekly family therapy case conference; weekly clinical supervision from outside faculty; weekly supervision with an onsite supervisor; co-leading a group to promote self-regulation; and informal supervision from psychiatric and psychology staff.

 Teaching opportunities include supervising medical students, adult psychiatry and pediatric residents.
 Fellows also are expected to present and implement evidence-based treatment plans in team meetings.